Discrimination and Harassment

 If you witness or have experienced a hate or bias related incident that requires an emergency response, please dial 9-1-1 directly.

 The University is also committed to providing a number of safe spaces for community members to explore their reporting options in non-emergency situations.
 The staff of these offices has been trained to be welcoming and sensitive to student, staff and community concerns.
-Please do not feel boxed in to any one category or office, people from all backgrounds are invited to report, explore, and share.
+Please do not feel boxed in to any one category or office.
+If you think you have experienced, witnessed, or learned about a potential bias incident/crime, whether from a student peer, faculty, staff member, or visitor to the university, you can make a report by contacting:

 Primary Reporting Areas